- Peptide (C)EDEVAAKEGNSPGPQ, corresponding to amino acid residues 1943-1956 of rat NaV1.8 (Accession Q63554). Intracellular, C-terminus.

-Anti-NaV1.8 (SCN10A)-ATTO-594 Antibody (#ASC-016-AR) is directly labeled with an ATTO-594 fluorescent dye.
+Anti-NaV1.8 (SCN10A)-ATTO Fluor-594 Antibody (#ASC-016-AR) is directly labeled with an ATTO-594 fluorescent dye.
 ATTO dyes are characterized by strong absorption (high extinction coefficient), high fluorescence quantum yield, and high photo-stability.
 The ATTO-594 fluorescent label belongs to the class of Rhodamine dyes and can be used with fluorescent equipment typically optimized to detect Texas Red and Alexa-594.
-Anti-NaV1.8 (SCN10A)-ATTO-594 Antibody is specially suited to experiments requiring simultaneous labeling of different markers.
+Anti-NaV1.8 (SCN10A)-ATTO Fluor-594 Antibody is specially suited to experiments requiring simultaneous labeling of different markers.

-- Guinea pig Anti-NaV1.8 (SCN10A) Antibody (#AGP-029) is raised in guinea pig and can be used in immuno-colocalization studies in conjunction with any of our antibodies raised in rabbit.
+- Guinea pig Anti-NaV1.8 (SCN10A) Antibody (#AGP-029) is raised in guinea pig and can be used in multiplex staining studies in conjunction with any of our antibodies raised in rabbit.
 This antibody has been raised against the same epitope as #ASC-016.

 - Anti-NaV1.8 (SCN10A) (extracellular) Antibody (#ASC-028).
 This antibody recognizes an extracellular epitope and can be used to detect NaV1.8 in live cells.